xiix0/scam/README.md

-Writing is easy; all you do is sit staring at the blank sheet of paper until drops of blood form on your forehead.
+You never have to change anything you got up in the middle of the night to write.
-		-- Gene Fowler
+		-- Saul Bellow